UntrustedGuy/pocketpal-ai-net/README.md

 ```bash
 python -c "import secrets; print(secrets.token_hex(16))"
 ```
+you will get an token here copy that (very important)

 Edit the settings file:
 ```bash
 nano searx/settings.yml
 ```
+you should use search option for these as the file is huge.
+To access search you need to click the CTRL option on the termux option and then click w.
+From there type what you want to search and press enter.
 - Find `secret_key: "ultrasecretkey"` and replace the value with the key you just generated.
 - Find the `formats:` section and add `json` so it reads:
   ```yaml